Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FRIDGE: Store these potatoes in an airtight container in the refrigerator for 4 to 5 days.
+IN THE FRIDGE: Store these potatoes in an airtight container in the refrigerator for four to five days.

 IN THE FREEZER: Although potatoes can be frozen, there will be a texture change when thawing and reheating.
 We would not recommend freezing this dish.